khrynczenko/blog/content/posts/post-2020-12-10-open-closed-principle.md

 ### How this works

-Let's look at how code that doesn't come with extension points (thus not open for extension) looks like.
+Let's look at how code that doesn't come with extension points (is not open for extension) looks like.
 In the spirit of the first *SOLID* post, let's look at our deserialization algorithm, in its first original implementation.